PrismarineJS/flying-squid/doc/contribute.md

 }
 ```

-In the init function, you can use anything craftyjs provide
+In the init function, you can use anything flying-squid provide
 (see [index.js](https://github.com/mhsjlw/flying-squid/blob/master/index.js#L11)).

-In the inject function you can use everything documented in the [api.md](api.md) to add functionnalities to the serv object.
+In the inject function you can use everything documented in the [api.md](api.md) to add functionalities to the serv object.

 Let's say you called your module flying-horses and you published it to npm.